-- A copy of vehicle registration card (bring along the original copy)
+- A copy of the vehicle registration card (bring along the original copy)

 - A minimum of 4 pictures of the vehicle (front, rear, side and steering/dashboard views)

-- A copy of identity card of the car owner
+- A copy of the identity card of the car owner

 - Vintage/classic car certificate from a recognised club